These 3 backyard speakers can amp up any outdoor occasion

 It’s baseline for an outdoor speaker to have easy Bluetooth pairing and great sound quality.
 And the Kooduu Synergy Pro (starting at $159) does that job with ease.
 But it also completely ups the ante with a built-in LED lamp and an ice bucket.
 Yes, an ice bucket—for cooling champagne and wine and beers while you bask in the fresh outdoors listening to your favorite music.

 The Synergy Pro’s hybrid nature would be doing too much if it didn’t do it all so well.
 The lamp has a warm, ambient glow that feels cozy.
 The ice bucket (which has the capacity to hold either one or two bottles of wine, depending on the size of Synergy that you choose) isn’t tacky, thanks to high-end details like a leather handle and brushed metal lining.
 And according to reviewers, the speaker is fabulous: loud, sharp, and plays up to nine hours on a single charge.
-You can get the Kooduu Synergy Pro in three different sizes: Pro 35, Pro 50, and Pro 75.
-Shop all three sizes at Amazon or The Grommet.

 Sonos Move